peatwan/de-zoomcamp/01-docker-terraform/homework/homework.md

 So `db` is the hostname.

 For port mapping, the rule is `HOST_PORT:CONTAINER_PORT`.
-What we need is the host port, which is `5433`
+Since both services are defined in the same Docker Compose file, they share the same network.
+Therefore, pgAdmin can refer to the postgres container by its name (`db`) and the specified port (`5432`).

 The answer is:

 ```
-db:5433
+db:5432
 ```

 ## Question 3.
 Trip Segmentation Count